SSWConsulting/SSW.Rules.Content/rules/tick-and-flick/rule.md

 guid: c2ea8f5b-3336-4f3e-b43c-056cf1c7576e
 ---

-Sprint Reviews often involve developers demoing Product Backlog Items (PBIs) to the Product Owner.
+It's essential to keep Sprint Reviews as efficient as possible.
+Unfortunately, Sprint Reviews can be boring because they involve developers slowly demoing Product Backlog Items (PBIs) to the Product Owner.
 This process is fine, but presenting the PBIs can take some time and isn't engaging for those not involved in the PBI.
 Better communication with the Product Owner can transform this into a swift "tick and flick" process, leading to more efficient reviews.

 <!--endintro-->